adioshun/gitBook_DeepDrive/paper2017-segcloud.md

 ###### [76]

-- Joint end-to-end training of CNN and CRF was first demonstrated by [76] in the context of image semantic segmentation,where the CRF is implemented as a differentiableRecurrent Neural Network (RNN).
+- Joint end-to-end training of CNN and CRF was first demonstrated by [76] in the context of image semantic segmentation,
+	- where the CRF is implemented as a differentiable Recurrent Neural Network (RNN).

-The combinationof CNN and CRF trained in an end-to-end fashion demonstratedstate-of-the-art accuracy for semantic segmentationin images.
+- The combinationof CNN and CRF trained in an end-to-end fashion demonstrated state-of-the-art accuracy for semantic segmentation in images.

-In [76] and other related works [42, 10], theCNN has a final upsampling layer with learned weightswhich allows to obtain pixel level unaries before the CRFstage.
+- In [76] and other related works [42, 10], theCNN has a final upsampling layer with learned weights which allows to obtain pixel level unaries before the CRF stage.

+###### [본 논문에서 제안 하는것]

-Our work follows a similar thrust by defining theCRF as an RNN and using a trilinear interpolation layer totransfer the coarse output of the 3D-FCNN to individual 3Dpoints before the CRF stage.
+- Our work follows a similar thrust by defining the CRF as an RNN and using a trilinear interpolation layer to transfer the coarse output of the 3D-FCNN to individual 3D points before the CRF stage.

-In contrast to [34], our frameworkis a single stream architecture which jointly optimizesthe 3D CNN and CRF, targets the domain of 3D Scene PointClouds, and is able to handle a large number of classes bothat the CNN and CRF stage.
+- In contrast to [34], our frameworkis a single stream architecture which jointly optimizesthe 3D CNN and CRF, targets the domain of 3D Scene PointClouds, and is able to handle a large number of classes bothat the CNN and CRF stage.

 Unlike [76, 42, 10], we choose to use deterministic interpolation weights that take into accountthe metric distance between a 3D point and its neighboringvoxel centers (Section 3.2).